 In “four cardinal points” lessons, you find the optimal placement of your hands and feet to move through a smooth spiral from standing to lying and back.

-- 8 ATM taught at the Théâtre des Bouffes du Nord in Paris in May 1973 – Lesson – 3: Movements on four points
+- 8 ATM, Théâtre des Bouffes du Nord, Paris, May 1973 – 3.
+Movements on four points

 - 25 Lessons from Eshkol-Wachman Movement Notation – Lesson 12